niccokunzmann/case-of-death/README.md

 You can contribute to this in many ways:

 - Give this a star if you think having such a repo is a good idea.
 - Give this a fork and pin it, adapt it to your needs.
+This gives people clarity for how to deal with your absence and *dead* lines around this.
 - Open an issue to clarify if you think this process is problematic and should be amended.

 ## Context